-To date, we have four pieces of international Deaf artwork in our collection – with paintings from Nepal, the Philippines and two pieces from Jordan.
-They are currently on tour with the Deaf Gain exhibition and can be seen in libraries across Lancashire throughout 2015.
-It is anticipated that the paintings will return to Deafway in 2016, in preparation for future touring opportunities.
+To date, we have four pieces of international Deaf artwork in our collection – with artwork from Great Britain and paintings from Nepal, the Philippines and two pieces from Jordan.

 This Cuban artwork was inspired by Ernesto “Che” Guevaras book, where an injured soldier’s hand is described gesturing up towards the sky, with the sun in the background representing the upcoming victory.
 Sunny said he recreated the hand with the sun rays in the background to reflect the event.
 In order to signify the Cuban revolution, He added a couple of aeroplanes above the hands and attached wings to the hand in homage to the soldiers who sacrificed their lives for his country’s freedom.